Xiaohao-Yang/Topic_Model_Generalisation/README.md

 * wordsTrain, labelsTrain: bag-of-words (BOW) of training documents, and their labels.
 * wordsTest, labelsTest: BOW of testing documents, and their labels.
 * vocabulary, embeddings: vocabularies of the corpus, and their word embeddings from `glove-wiki-gigaword-50'.
+* test1, test2: the first and second fold of the test BOWs (for computing document completion perplexity).

+For source-to-target tasks,
 # Run topic models with Greg

 # Results